 As the director of product design at Apple, Frost oversees iCloud, Apple Maps, Education, Business, Wallet and Pay, as well as oversees the end-to-end design process of product lines, from prototyping to testing and launch.
 Some of her recent projects include the creation of the 3D cartograph and Look Around features for Apple Maps and the creation of Family Sharing.

 Frost also founded Cute Overload in 2005, a blog that chronicled the finest in cute imagery and commentary for over a decade.
 It was accidently made when Frost created cuteoverload.com to test web software, but the site gained popularity and has been covered by multiple media companies.
-She is also a current advisor at WHILL Inc., a company with the a mission to improve people’s short-distance travel experience by providing mobility products and services.
+She also is an adviser at WHILL Inc., a company with the a mission to improve people’s short-distance travel experience by providing mobility products and services.

 Frost, who lives with her husband and 10-year-old twins in Menlo Park, Calif., grew up in California, but often visited family in Cincinnati, which is how she learned about Wittenberg.
 She decided the university was a good fit, and there, she was a member of the Delta Gamma sorority and choir.